 - Logging and analytics You store transcripts, metadata, and outcomes based on retention rules.

-Where AI fits in hospitals and clinics (front desk to back office)
+Where AI fits in hospitals and clinics ?

 Most value shows up in workflows that are frequent and predictable.
 That usually starts at the front door.